Allhein/Bosque_Virtual/README.md

 ## Inspiration about the project
 We were encouraged to create a forest since today not many people dare to go, so we wanted to create this forest so that those people who do not have the opportunity to go to one can be calm at home to enjoy it.

-In the future, we plan to add more functionalities, such as the ability to interact with virtual animals and explore different ecosystems, to further enrich the experience.

 We hope that this project will inspire users to appreciate and protect natural environments, by giving them an emotional connection to the virtual world.

 ### Notes:

-- City Tour was developed as part of a university project, therefore, we are not responsible for any kind of loss or damage that may occur.
+- Virtual Forest was developed as part of a university project, therefore, we are not responsible for any kind of loss or damage that may occur.

 ## Built With